berndpfrommer/tagslam_web/content/visualization/_index.md

 draft = false
 title = "9.
 Visualization"
 +++
+# How to render the tags in rviz

+The ``tagslam_viz`` package has python code to generate urdf models for the tags.
+The urdf is generated for all tags listed in the ``poses.yaml`` file that is produced when you run TagSLAM.
+Here is how to generate the urdf, and load it into the ROS parameter space:

+    roslaunch tagslam_viz visualize_tags.launch tag_id_file:=$HOME/.ros/poses.yaml

+Now in rviz, you add a "RobotModel", and change the "Robot Description" from "robot_description" to "tags".
+All that is missing now is a transform from tag to world frame.
+So run TagSLAM again, and you should see the tags rendered.

-# How to get the rviz "Camera" feature to work.
+# How to get the rviz "Camera" feature to work
 For the "Camera" feature in rviz to work properly you need:

 - an *undistorted* camera image.